Pushy Random Walk: A Minimal Model for Transport in Deformable Media

 Since the crust grows stochastically, its thickness at any point along its circumference is a random variable whose mean value is $\langle n\rangle$.
 This average is determined by the condition that at a fixed angular position, the average number of obstacles that are stacked radially on a solid crust equals its thickness $z$ (see Eq.~\eqref{eq:z2d}) divided by the obstacle size:

 The crust consists of roughly $\mathcal{N}=2\pi R/a$ independent locations around its circumference where $\langle n\rangle$ particles are stacked, on average.
-However, the number of particles at each location is a random variable.
-We define $Q_0(\langle n\rangle)$ as the probability there are zero particles at a given angular position on the crust.
+However, the number of particles at each location is a random variable with a nontrivial dependence on time and obstacle density.
+We therefore do not assume a specific parametric form for the full crust-thickness distribution, and instead focus on the vacancy probability $Q_0(\langle n\rangle)$, the probability that a given angular position on the crust contains no particles.
 Clearly, $Q_0(\langle n\rangle)$ must decay with $\langle n\rangle$.
 It turns out that this decay is faster than $1/\langle n\rangle$ (see the inset to Fig.~\ref{fig:2d_Crust_Analysis}), an important fact that we will exploit momentarily.

 Since there are $\mathcal{N}$ independent points along the crust circumference, a simple but crude criterion for the crust to be impenetrable is that the mean number of holes in the crust is less than 1: